Payal Singh

 - Automated DCA removes emotion and forgetfulness, the two reasons manual DCA fails.

-- Verify the token address and schedule before you let it run unattended.
+- Verify the token address and schedule before letting automation run unattended.

-Manual dollar‑cost averaging is a great plan that humans are bad at running.
+Manual dollar‑cost averaging is a great plan that humans are quietly terrible at running.
 You mean to buy every Friday.
-Then you forget.
-Or worse, the market's red and your gut says wait, so you skip the exact buy that mattered most.
-Automating it on‑chain removes both failure modes.
-The schedule doesn't have moods.
+Then you forget one week.
+Then the next Friday the market's deep red and your gut says wait for a better price, so you skip the exact buy that would have mattered most.
+Automating it on‑chain removes both of those failure modes at once.
+A schedule doesn't have moods, and it never forgets.

-The idea is simple.
+The idea itself is simple.
 You set a fixed amount to buy at a fixed interval, and a tool or contract executes it whether you're paying attention or not.
-No timing, no flinching, no Friday reminder you'll ignore.
+No timing, no flinching, no Friday reminder you'll talk yourself out of.

-Gas.
 On‑chain, frequent tiny buys can get nibbled to death by transaction fees.
-Daily $10 buys might lose a chunk to gas every time.
-Weekly or monthly usually makes more sense, and batching helps.
-The goal is steady accumulation, not feeding the network more than you're investing.
+A daily ten‑dollar buy might lose a noticeable slice to gas every single time, and over a year that adds up to real money spent on the privilege of buying.
+Weekly or monthly usually makes far more sense, and batching helps.
+The goal is steady accumulation, not feeding the network more than you're actually investing.
+Match your interval to the chain you're on and the amount you're committing.

 One rule before you walk away

-Automation repeats your decisions, including your mistakes.
-So verify the token address and the schedule before you activate it.
-A wrong setting on a manual buy is one bad trade.
-The same wrong setting on an automated one runs every single cycle until you notice.
-Set it carefully, then let it do the boring work you never quite manage to.
+Automation repeats your decisions faithfully, and that includes your mistakes.
+So verify the token address and the schedule before you activate anything.
+A wrong setting on a single manual buy is one bad trade you notice and fix.
+The same wrong setting on an automated schedule runs every single cycle until you happen to catch it, which could be months and many buys later.
+Set it carefully, confirm the details twice, and then let it do its quiet, unglamorous, genuinely effective job.

 Step-by-step guide